Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 Basically, to nerf martial styles through iteration until I'm confortable using them.
 I don't have an exact baseline of power for what I want to reach, but expect a fall from OP-tiers of power (as the mentioned Bojutsu above giving 50+ Evading and dealing 100+ damage with overhead strikes to zombies at Day 1, or Battoujutsu dealing 2k damage).

 Next (probable) style to work on: Knifefighting.
+Also, Battoujutsu needs extra debuffs to counter OnMove and OnPause buffs while Unsheated Blade is active.

 ## What Has Been Done Already